INTONNATION/tonos-se-installers/README.md

 *   verify tonsectl on other Linux distributions
-*   move Nginx logic to an app to not depend on Linux package manager
+*   move Nginx logic to an app to not depend on Linux package manager !!!
-*   avoid sudo usage (required for Nginx installation)
+*   avoid sudo usage (required for Nginx installation, fill fix previous one)
 *   generate configs from templates
 *   Rewrite init scripts to use GO